Event Management

 1. Recognition and certification

-• Accreditation: The course should be accredited by a recognized institution or association to ensure it meets industry standards.
+• Accreditation: The course should be accredited by a recognised institution or association to ensure it meets industry standards.

-• Certificate: The course should provide a recognized certificate that is valued in the industry and verifies your qualifications.
+• Certificate: The course should provide a recognised certificate that is valued in the industry and verifies your qualifications.

 2. Curriculum content